Cancellation of Indebtedness

 You can exclude canceled debt from income if it is qualified principal residence indebtedness.
-Qualified principal residence indebtedness is any debt incurred in acquiring, constructing, or substantially improving your principal residence and which is secured by your principal residence.
-Qualified principal residence indebtedness also includes any debt secured by your principal residence resulting from the refinancing of debt incurred to acquire, construct, or substantially improve your principal residence but only to the extent the amount of debt does not exceed the amount of the refinanced debt.
+Qualified principal residence indebtedness is any mortgage you took out to buy, build, or substantially improve your main home.
+It also must be secured by your main home.
+Qualified principal residence indebtedness also includes any debt secured by your main home that you used to refinance a mortgage you took out to buy, build, or substantially improve your main home, but only up to the amount of the old mortgage principal just before the refinancing. . . .

 Making Your Case

 The most important aspect of any cancellation of indebtedness case is to gather accurate facts of the taxpayer’s case.
 Student attorneys should determine whether any debt has been cancelled and whether the taxpayer was insolvent immediately prior to any cancellation.
 Clinic investigative tools such as Accurint, GSCCA, and P.A.C.E.R. should be utilized.
 The taxpayer should be thoroughly interviewed about the indebtedness, and the creditor should be contacted.
 Some items to consider during your investigation are:

 - How much did the taxpayer owe at the time of cancellation?

 - If the loan is securitized, what happened with that property?
 Was it foreclosed on or abandoned?

 - What was the value of that property at the time of cancellation?